Athithya117/Hybrid-RAGOps-aws/README.md

-export S3_CHUNKED_PREFIX=data/chunked/                # chunked output prefix (change to separate processed data) export CHUNK_FORMAT=json                              # 'json' (readable) or 'jsonl' (stream/space efficient) export OVERWRITE_DOC_DOCX_TO_PDF=true                 # true to delete and replace docx with PDF, false to keep the originals export OVERWRITE_ALL_AUDIO_FILES=true                 # true to delete and replace .mp3, .m4a, .aac, etc with .mav 16khz
+export S3_CHUNKED_PREFIX=data/chunked/                # chunked output prefix (change to separate processed data) export CHUNK_FORMAT=json                              # 'json' (readable) or 'jsonl' (stream/space efficient) export OVERWRITE_DOC_DOCX_TO_PDF=true                 # true to delete and replace docx with PDF, false to keep the originals export OVERWRITE_ALL_AUDIO_FILES=true                 # true to delete and replace .mp3, .m4a, .aac, etc with .mav 16khz, false to keep the originals export OVERWRITE_SPREADSHEETS_WITH_CSV=true           # true to delete and replace .xls, .xlsx, .ods, etc with .csv files, false to keep the originals

 export PDF_DISABLE_OCR=false                              # true to skip OCR (faster) | false to extract text from images